 The Guangdong-Hong Kong-Macao Greater Bay Area (Greater Bay Area) comprises the two Special Administrative Regions of Hong Kong and Macao, and the nine municipalities of Guangzhou, Shenzhen, Zhuhai, Foshan, Huizhou, Dongguan, Zhongshan, Jiangmen and Zhaoqing in Guangdong Province.
 The total area is around 56 000 km2.
 At end 2018, the total population is over 71 million, the GDP is USD 1,642.5 billion and GDP per capita is USD 23,342.

-Being the most open and international city in the Greater Bay Area, Hong Kong is known for being international financial, transportation, trade centres and aviation hub as well as its renowned professional services.
+Being the most open and international city in the Greater Bay Area, Hong Kong is known for its status as international financial, transportation, trade centres and aviation hub as well as its renowned professional services.
 Enjoying the dual advantages of "one country, two systems", Hong Kong plays an important role in the Greater Bay Area Development.
-On the one hand, Hong Kong will facilitate and support the economic development of the region, with a view to enhancing the role and functions of the Greater Bay Area in the country’s two-way opening-up; on the other hand, through facilitating the development of industries in which Hong Kong’s strengths lie into the Greater Bay Area market can expand their scope of development, thereby contributing to the development of the Greater Bay Area.
+On the one hand, Hong Kong will facilitate and support the economic development of the region, with a view to enhancing the role and functions of the Greater Bay Area in the country’s two-way opening up; on the other hand, we will facilitate the development of industries in which Hong Kong’s strengths lie in the Greater Bay Area, capitalising on Hong Kong’s strengths to serve the country's needs.

-The Steering Committee for the Development of the Greater Bay Area, chaired by Chief Executive Mrs Carrie Lam and comprising all Secretaries of Department and Directors of Bureau as members, is responsible for the overall co-ordination of matters relating to the Hong Kong Special Administrative Region Government's work in taking forward the development of the Greater Bay Area.
+The Steering Committee for the Development of the Greater Bay Area, chaired by Chief Executive Mrs Carrie Lam and comprising all Secretaries of Department and Directors of Bureau as members, is responsible for the overall co-ordination of matters relating to the Hong Kong Special Administrative Region's (SAR) participation in the development of the Greater Bay Area.
 The Constitutional and Mainland Affairs Bureau will also set up a Greater Bay Area Development Office and appoint a Commissioner for the Development of the Greater Bay Area to implement the relevant work.
-These include: developing an international innovation and technology hub; facilitating the development of industries in which Hong Kong enjoys strengths into the Greater Bay Area; and through policy innovation and breakthroughs as well as facilitation measures for Hong Kong residents studying, working and living in the Greater Bay Area, fostering the flow of people, goods, capital and information and improving the overall connectivity of the Greater Bay Area according to the principle of "one country, two systems".
+These include: developing an international innovation and technology hub; facilitating the development of industries in which Hong Kong enjoys strengths into the Greater Bay Area; and through policy innovation and breakthroughs as well as facilitation measures for Hong Kong residents studying, working and living in the Greater Bay Area, fostering the flow of people, goods, capital and information and improving the overall connectivity of the Greater Bay Area under the principle of "one country, two systems".